fraserreed/fraserreed.github.io/_posts/2018-09-28-sending-laravel-task-messages-to-a-python-celery-worker.markdown

 ![celery worker started](/css/images/post-assets/celery-worker-started.png)

-If you created a test task above - you may even see the processed message!
+If you created a test task above - you may even see the processed message as the worker immediately reads it from the Redis queue!

 # Celery worker application